alexbates/Tamari/README.md

 ![Tamari Screenshot](https://bates.gg/mockup-tamari.png)

-## Live Demo
+## Live Demo and Public Instance

-Try it out at https://demo.tamariapp.com
+Try it out at https://app.tamariapp.com

-Some functionality is disabled and data is deleted every 20 minutes.
+Create your own account or sign in with the demo credentials.

 ## Features
 - **Create User Accounts.** Login with an email and password.
 If configured on the instance, account passwords can be reset by sending a reset request to the email associated with your account.